-APS Reference Title and AASB Reference Accounting policy statement applying the Standard recognised at the date of initial application.
-16.J Transition - Lessees C10(c) A public authority lessee must elect to not apply the requirements of paragraph C8 to leases for which the lease term ends within 12 months of the date of initial application.
+APS Reference Title and AASB Reference Accounting policy statement 16.J Transition- Lessees C10(c) A public authority lessee must elect to not apply the requirements of paragraph C8 to leases for which the lease term ends within 12 months of the date of initial application.
 16.K Provision of lease information Additional A public authority that leases assets (public authority lessor) to another public authority (public authority lessee) must provide lease information to the public authority lessee and the Department of Treasury and Finance in a form and on the dates approved by the DTF CE or his/her delegate.
 A public authority lessee must use the lease information provided by the public authority lessor for the application of AASB 16.
-AASB 101 Presentation of Financial Statements 101.A Complete set of financial statements 10 and 10A A public authority must present a single 'Statement of Comprehensive Income'.
+AASB 101 Presentat ion of Financial Statements 101.A Complete set of financial statements 10 and 10A A public authority must present a single 'Statement of Comprehensive Income'.
 101.B Statement of Financial Position 54-59 A public authority must aggregate items according to their nature.
 101.C Statement of Comprehensive Income 32-35 A public authority must, where permitted by the Australian Accounting Standards, disclose gains on a net basis (i.e. reported net of related expenses).
-101.D Statement of Comprehensive Income-Net Cost of Services Additional A Group A public authority must present the Statement of Comprehensive Income on a net cost of services basis.
 101.E Statement of Comprehensive Income 99 A public authority must aggregate all income and expense items for the reporting period in the Statement of Comprehensive Income according to their nature.
 101.F Statement of Changes in Equity 106A A public authority must present an analysis of other comprehensive income by item in the Statement of Changes in Equity.
 101.G Statement of Changes in Equity 107 A public authority must present the amount of dividends recognised as distributions to the SA Government during the period in the Statement of Changes in Equity.
-101.H Notes - Assets Additional If required by the circumstances, a public authority must include the following notes.
-Assets controlled by the entity that have not met criteria for recognition, including heritage assets.
-The following information must be disclosed: • the nature of assets
+101.I Notes - Commitments Additional Where material, a public authority must disclose contractual commitments for expenditure (other than for commitments for the payment of salaries and wages) not otherwise disclosed in accordance with Australian Accounting Standards in the time bands set out below: • not later than 1 year; • later than 1 year but not later than 5 years; and • later than 5 years.
+101.J Notes - Consultants Additional A public authority must disclose in the notes expenses incurred as a result of engaging consultants (as reported in the Statement of Comprehensive Income).